SOLT Calibration Standards Creation

 Then, we need to model the shunt impedance of the open and short standards.
 For the open standard, it’s a capacitance.
 For the short standard, it’s an inductance.

-Both are modeled as a third-degree polynomial, as a function of frequency.
+Both are modeled as third-degree polynomials, as functions of frequency.
 In numpy, one can quickly define such a function via np.poly1d([x3, x2, x1, x0]).
 This is a higher-order function which accepts a list of coefficients in descending order, and returns a callable polynomial function.

 After the polynomial is evaluated, we can generate the frequency-dependent capacitors and inductors.
 The open circuit is modeled as a series medium.capacitor() followed by an ideal medium.short().
 The short circuit is modeled as a series medium.inductor() followed by an ideal medium.short().

-Because the capacitor and inductor are defined with respect to the port impedance, not any particular lossy transmission line, to avoid confusions, we use ideal_medium, not medium_open or medium_short in the following examples (although the latter two are usable, they also use the port impedance).
+According to [15] the S-parameters of the capacitor and inductor are defined with respect to the system’s reference impedance, not the offset transmission line, so we use ideal_medium to avoid confusion.
+Nevertheless, medium_open or medium_short are also acceptable: they also correctly use the port impedance of skrf.Media()’ as the reference impedance.

 [6]: